 Target length: ~3 minutes.

-Suno tries to follow the full structure but may still truncate — use Extend to finish.
+Suno tries to follow the full structure but may still stop short.
+If it does, finish with one Extend.

-Smooth transition from previous chorus, no abrupt change - Be explicit about key change: it won’t modulate unless you say so
+Smooth transition from previous chorus, no abrupt change. - Be explicit about key changes: Suno will not modulate unless you ask it to.

-- Very complex structures (multiple key changes, tempo changes) are hard in one shot
+- Very complex structures (multiple key or tempo changes) are hard to land in a single generation.

 Easy misjudgments

-- “Short = bad model” → short is the default; Extend is the workflow
+- “Short = bad model” -> short is just where it stopped; Extend is the workflow.

-- “Key change is advanced” → Suno handles it directly if you ask
+- “Key change is advanced” -> Suno does it directly if you ask in one line.

-- “Need to regenerate from scratch” → Replace Section is faster
+- “I need to regenerate from scratch” -> Replace Section is faster and keeps the rest.

 Prevention

-- Always write a full-structure prompt up front — don’t accept Suno’s “half-song” default
+- Always write a full-structure prompt up front — don’t accept Suno’s first short clip.

-- Make multiple Extend candidates per section; pick the smoothest
+- Make several Extend candidates per section and pick the smoothest seam.

 FAQ